ucsd-ets/datahub-docker-stack/Documentation/actions.md

 - **`Setup artifacts`**: create subfolders in the project root for storing files.
 (`artifacts/`, `manifests/`, `logs/`) See [file system doc](./scripts.md#file-system) for more.
-- The pipeline will then look for changes in the `images/` in the latest git commit determine which images' source was changed and will be used to determine what images need to be updated.
+- The pipeline will then look for changes in the `images/` in the latest git commit to determine which images' source was changed.
+This information will be used to determine what images need to be updated.
 The list of changed images is kept in `artifacts/IMAGES_CHANGED`.
 - **`Clone Wiki`**: clone the `wiki/`, which is a Github backend hidden folder consisting of